 You want to keep your landing pages simple and visually pleasing so your visitor can easily navigate them.
 This strategy emphasizes a single call-to-action (CTA) on the page.
 Rather than having multiple forms your visitor can fill out or various options for providing contact information, it's usually best to have a single CTA, such as a free consultation form.
 Ensure it's visible amidst the other information on your landing page and quick and easy to use.
 A CTA will only be effective if visitors engage.

 Revising Your Landing Page After Testing

-	Like other online content you'll create for your law firm, such as blog posts, one of the great things about online marketing is that you can revise it as you test it out to see what works (and what doesn't work).
+Like other online content you'll create for your law firm, such as blog posts, one of the great things about online marketing is that you can revise it as you test it out to see what works (and what doesn't).
 You should remember that not all law firms have the same elements on their landing pages, and various landing page elements can work well to attract clients for different firms.
 Accordingly, you'll want to create a landing page and go live with it, with plans to make revisions as you go along if necessary.
 Even if most of the elements work for your firm from the start, you'll also want to remember that SEO practices and optimization methods can change over time, and you'll want to make sure you update your content to reflect the current trends.

-	Wander over to our blog to read more about How to Create Landing Pages for Law Firms.
+Read more about How to Create Landing Pages for Law Firms.

 Topic Clusters and Competency Pages for Law Firms